 Founded by Nigerian-born, LA- and London-based former beauty executive Sharon Chuter, UOMA (pronounced uh-mah) Beauty exists to rewrite the rules of inclusivity and diversity within the beauty industry.
-Chuter is also the founder of the Pull Up or Shut Up campaign, which holds other beauty brands accountable by asking them to release the exact number of Black employees at their companies.
+Chuter is also the founder of the Pull Up or Shut Up campaign, which holds other beauty brands accountable by asking them to release the number of Black employees at their companies.

-After realizing natural hair care on the market did not live up to its performance claims, Nancy Twine founded Briogeo Hair Care.
+After realizing natural hair-care on the market did not live up to its performance claims, Nancy Twine founded Briogeo Hair Care.
 "Brio" is an Italian word that means "vibrant and full of life,” representing New York City, which is where the brand was born.
 "Geo" is a Latin word meaning "of Earth and nature," which represents the pure, yet potent, recipes of each formula.

 Stephanie Warren has an unconditional love for creativity and self-expression via painting nails, which is what led her to launch Dimension Nails.
 With the help of her father, she created the first-ever peel, stick and paint dimensional nail art.
 The brand now offers all kinds of nail products that are 100% vegan and cruelty free.

-Pattern Beauty is founded by Tracee Ellis Ross and focuses on hair health and encourages each hair texture to take up as much space as it desires.
+Pattern Beauty was founded by Tracee Ellis Ross and focuses on hair health and encourages each hair texture to take up as much space as it desires.
 The brand creates products that help support organizations and programs that empower women and people of color.

-After documenting her personal healthy hair-care journey on YouTube and gaining a large following, Courtney Adeleye saw a gap in the hair-care community that led her to create The Mane Choice.
+After documenting her personal healthy hair journey on YouTube and gaining a large following, Courtney Adeleye saw a gap in the hair-care community that led her to create The Mane Choice.
 The natural hair company is built on the foundation of research with a goal to enhance beauty and health through science.
 Now you can shop several collections across hair, body and a line for babies.